magento-mpi/magento2/app/code/Magento/MultipleWishlist/README.md

+The Magento_MultipleWishlist module implements the multiple wishlists functionality.
-Module Magento\MultipleWishlist implements such feature as multiple wish lists.
-It is personalized lists of products from the website customer would like to buy.
+These are lists of products from a store a customer would like to buy.
 Customers can save products to multiple wish lists and copy or move items from list to list.
-They can make their wish lists public so they are searchable by anyone and merchants can review them to learn about their customers wants and needs.